eZanmoto/dock/README.md

 * `dock rebuild` is intended to be used like `docker build`, but removes the old image associated with the given tag if the build is successful.

+### Where should Dock be run?

+`dock rebuild` and `dock run-in` should ideally be used in both local development environments and in build pipelines.
+This can simplify and speed up development, as well as making it easier to run local code in the same way as it runs in the build pipeline, which can help debug issues in the build pipeline.

+`dock init ` and `dock shell` are primarily intended to be run in local development environments.

+`dock` can be used to build images for production use, but it shouldn't be used to directly run production services.
+This is because the features that it provides are primarily for speeding up development, particularly through the use of bind mounts (volumes are generally more appropriate for production scenarios).
+Instead, a dedicated container orchestrator like [Docker Compose](https://docs.docker.com/compose/) should be used for this purpose.

 Installation
 ------------